sap-tutorials/sap-btp-sdk-android/tutorials/sdk-android-wizard-app-map/sdk-android-wizard-app-map.md

 2. On Windows, press **`Ctrl+F12`**, or, on a Mac, press **`command+F12`**, and type **`onCreate`** to navigate to the `onCreate` method.

 3. Add the following code after the `mGoogleFioriMapView.onCreate` is called.
-This will save any points, `polylines`, or polygons drawn on the map.
+This will save any points, polylines, or polygons drawn on the map.

     ```Kotlin
     // Handle the editor's save event.